avapolzin/avapolzin.github.io/_pages/teaching.md

 - Rohan S. (Choate Rosemary Hall) -- Integrated light photometry, galaxy morphology, Dragonfly Wide-Field Survey

 #### Polygence
-- Anagha R. -- "*Finding the constant of an accelerating universe: the Hubble constant*" (JOURNYS)
+- Anagha R. -- "*Finding the constant of an accelerating universe: the Hubble constant*" (University of Rochester '26; JOURNYS)
-- Cora C. -- "*Fourth order integration of the solar system*"
+- Cora C. -- "*Fourth order integration of the solar system*" (UCSB Physics)
-- Anirudh K. -- "*A review of black hole X-ray transients*"
+- Anirudh K. -- "*A review of black hole X-ray transients*" (UCLA Comp Sci + Math '25')
-- Jacqueline H. -- "*A surface brightness profile of M31 from archival SDSS data*" (JOURNYS, submitted)
+- Jacqueline H. -- "*A surface brightness profile of M31 from archival SDSS data*" (UCSD Comp Sci '25; JOURNYS, submitted)
-- Jeshwanth M. -- "*Multi-messenger observability of neutron star binary systems*" (JOURNYS, submitted)
+- Jeshwanth M. -- "*Multi-messenger observability of neutron star binary systems*" (UC Berkeley Engineering Physics '26; JOURNYS, submitted)
-- Tommaso F. -- "*The correlation between the luminosity of active galactic nuclei and host galaxy parameters"*
+- Tommaso F. -- "*The correlation between the luminosity of active galactic nuclei and host galaxy parameters"* (University of Waterloo Physics and Astronomy '27)
 - Saanvi K. -- "*A review of modern X-ray instrumentation*"
 - Gabriel K. -- "*Fitting Luminosity Decay Curves of Long Gamma-Ray Bursts, Short Gamma-Ray Bursts, Magnetar Flares, and Kilonovae"* (in prep for submission to a HS journal)
-- Aaron F. -- "*How do our solar system's planets fit with other exoplanets?"*
+- Aaron F. -- "*How do our solar system's planets fit with other exoplanets?"* (Boston University Astronomy '27')
 - Paul B. -- Redshift, radial velocity measurements (in prep for submission to a HS journal)
 - Maitrii P. -- Cosmology
 - Harshitha M. -- "*What evidence points to the existence of Planet 9?"* (in prep for submission to a HS journal)
 - Nishant Kartik N. -- Dark matter
 - Mahika K. -- Sky brightness; correlation with lunar phase, seeing, azimuthal angle
 - Ila B. -- Recovering the X-ray light curve of SNe
+- Zhi Ling (Lauren) C. --